Stochastic synaptic dynamics under learning: Stochastic synaptic dynamics

 where $m=\left\langle w\right\rangle $ and $V=\left\langle (w-\left\langle w\right\rangle )^{2}\right\rangle $ are the ensemble mean and variance.
 One may Taylor expand $D^{(1)}$ and $D^{(2)}$ around the self-consistent solution $m(t)$; if $D^{(1)}$ is sufficiently smooth, this leads to

 We evaluate the mean dynamics \prettyref{eq:solution_mean_drift} with a Runge-Kutta scheme; \prettyref{eq:ode_variance} can then be integrated and yields

-\prettyref{eq:solution_mean_drift} and \prettyref{eq:solution_diffusion} can be efficiently evaluated to obtain the mean and variance of an ensemble of synapses.
+Equations \eqref{eq:solution_mean_drift} and \eqref{eq:solution_diffusion} can be efficiently evaluated to obtain the mean and variance of an ensemble of synapses.
 These equations are thus useful formulations of the microscopic (i.e., single-synapse) model, which we leverage in the next section to derive macroscopic (i.e., population) dynamics.
-We also use \prettyref{eq:solution_mean_drift} and \prettyref{eq:solution_diffusion} to verify the second moment of the stochastic increment over a finite time window \prettyref{fig:single_synapse_full}(c); i.e., due to the invalidity of the infinitesimal diffusion coefficient, we predict the finite-time diffusion coefficient as put forward in \citep{Ragwitz2001_254501}.
+We also use Eqs. \eqref{eq:solution_mean_drift} and \eqref{eq:solution_diffusion} to verify the second moment of the stochastic increment over a finite time window \prettyref{fig:single_synapse_full}(c); i.e., due to the invalidity of the infinitesimal diffusion coefficient, we predict the finite-time diffusion coefficient as put forward in \citep{Ragwitz2001_254501}.
+For low mean input $\mu$ and thus low firing rates, the finite-time diffusion coefficient is monotonically growing in $w$, see \prettyref{fig:single_synapse_full}(c1,c2), in line with the infinitesimal diffusion coefficient \prettyref{eq:D2}.
+However, for larger $\mu$ and thus larger rates, \prettyref{fig:single_synapse_full}(c3,c4), the finite-time diffusion coefficient is non-monotonic and minimal at a non-vanishing weight $w$.
+Experimentally, this could be tested by increasing an optogenetic stimulus (roughly, increasing $\mu$) and observing if indeed the diffusion becomes non-monotonic.

 We lastly add a remark on the truncation of the stochastic process to only two Kramers-Moyal coefficients (Fokker-Planck level).
 To this end, we reflect on \prettyref{eq:moments_from_km-1}.
 While explicitly the evolution of the $n$th moment only depends on the first $n$ Kramers-Moyal coefficients, it implicitly depends on the full expansion through the probability density defining the expectation value.
 However, when the Kramers-Moyal coefficients are smooth enough and the spread of the ensemble small enough such that $D^{(n)}$ is well captured by its $n$th order Taylor approximation, then the evolution of the $n$th moment only depends on moments up to order $n$.
 Consequently, in this case we achieve moment closure at order $n$, i.e. the system is self-consistently described by the dynamics of the first $n$ moments.